SuperPou1/sm64pclauncher/README.md

 # sm64pclauncher
-A launcher for super mario 64 pc port. only works on linux (at the moment, later it will work on windows too)
+A launcher for super mario 64 pc port. only works on linux apt based distros(at the moment, later it will work on windows too)
 ## installation
-First, you will need python 3 and python pip. when you have python 3 and pip installed, install the rest of dependencies using installdepends.sh. to install sm64pc launcher (in terminal): install python 3, diffierent command on diffierent distros
-`python3 get-pip.py`
+run these commands in terminall
 `git clone https://github.com/SuperPou1/sm64pclauncher`
 `cd sm64pclauncher`
 `chmod +x installdepends.sh`